junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Cas looks down at the center of the table.

-"What I said just now -- weeks ago, whatever -- my points stand."
-Dean stares him down.
+"What I said just now -- three weeks ago, whatever -- my points stand."
+Dean stares him down with a deep frown.
 "We could really use your help to take down the Leviathans."

 "I don't fight anymore."
 Cas answers quietly, insistent, "I watch bees."

 "God damn it, Cas, not a good time for retiring!"
-Dean is on the edge of snapping, "Do you remember what you did?"
+Dean is on the edge of snapping again.
+"Do you remember what you did?"

 Cas turns away, reaching out for a board game box, showing the title side to him.
 The box reads, "Sorry!"

 Dean closes his eyes, taking a deep breath.
 He takes the game box away from Cas, setting it back on the table side, on top of a chess board.

-"You don't get to say 'Sorry' after you slaughter countless people," he says in a cold voice, "You button up your coat and make amends.
+"You don't get to say 'Sorry' after you slaughter countless people," he says in a cold voice.
+"You button up your coat and make amends.
 You try your best undo the damage, even if it costs you everything, at least you'd know you tried your best fixing it, not just hiding behind playing shitty games."
 He fixes Cas with a stare, "'Cause that's what a coward do.
 Tell me you're better than that."

 Cas swallows, shifting his eyes onto the game box stack again.
 And he says, "Would you like a different game?"